JonelSV/finalProject2/README.md

 ## Future plans for the project.

 I intend to add more features for the project like Geo-tagging guests since this is an international event/guests management tool.
-In addition, having data analysis based on geolocation data (This is a work in progress and will continue to be updated until fully working).
+In addition, having data analysis implemented based on geolocation data is something that I will be working on.
+(This is a work in progress and will continue to be updated until fully working).

 Author: